elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `If the rider's token is the semi-colon byte, compile the body of the routine given the rider (alternate wording); exit.`

-`If the rider's token is "employ", compile the body of the routine given the rider (employ); exit.` `Put the current routine into a saved routine.`
+`If the rider's token is "_employ", compile the body of the routine given the rider (employ); exit.` `Put the current routine into a saved routine.`
 `Put the routine into the current routine.`
 `Create the routine's nickname index given 101.`